Growing businesses can use AI automation to cut manual work, reduce costs, and deliver the same customer experience as companies ten times their size.

 You're feeding customer data into AI tools.
 Make sure you're compliant with GDPR or CCPA.
 Use tools with proper data privacy guarantees.
 Don't paste sensitive info into public chatbots.

-The gap between enterprise AI and small business AI is shrinking fast.
+The gap between enterprise AI and growing-business AI is shrinking fast.
 Here's what's becoming available now:

 - Multi-step agents: AI that doesn't just answer questions but completes entire tasks, like researching competitors and drafting a response.